-Clients, guardians and/or legal representative may choose among qualified providers and services.
-The case manager will advise the client and/or guardians or the legal representative of the range of services and supports for which the client is eligible throughout the person centered support planning process.
-The choice of services and providers for the waiver benefit package is ensured by facilitating a person-centered support planning process and providing a list of all providers from which to choose.
-Waiver clients and/or guardians and legal representatives are informed they have the authority to select and invite individuals of their choice to actively participate in the person-centered support planning process.
+Clients and/or parents, guardians or legal representative may choose among qualified providers and services.
+The case manager will advise the client and/or parents, guardians or legal representative of the range of services and supports for which the client is eligible in advance of service plan development.
+The choice of services and providers for the waiver benefit package is ensured by facilitating a person-centered planning process and providing a list of all providers from which to choose.
+Waiver clients and/or parents, guardians or legal representative are informed they have the authority to select and invite individuals of their choice to actively participate in the service planning process.

-When scheduling to meet with the client and or client's legal guardian or representative the case manager makes reasonable attempts to schedule the meeting at a time and location convenient for all participants.
-In addition, the client has the authority to select and invite individuals of his/her choice to actively participate in the person-centered support planning process.
-Case managers develop emergency back-up plans with the client and/or legal guardian or representative during the planning process and document that plan on the person-centered support plan.
+When scheduling to meet with the client and or child's parents and/or legal guardian the case manager makes reasonable attempts to schedule the meeting at a time and location convenient for all participants.
+In addition, the child and/or child's parents and/or legal guardian have the authority to select and invite individuals of their choice to actively participate in the service planning process.
+Case managers develop emergency back-up plans with the client and/or child's parents and/or legal guardian during the service planning process and document the plan on the service plan.
 The client must be seen at the time of the initial assessment and at the redetermination to ensure that the client is in the home.